oierxjn/widgets/README.md

 Its full name is WeChat Multi-Instance Launcher.It was developed for My daily use(you know I've had a second Wechat account since college) and is written in VBScript.
 Just a heads-up: you'll need to log out of WeChat first before using this tool.

+## ProxySettings
+ProxySettings is a lightweight VBScript tool,which is designed to quickly connect NekoBox of my phone via hotpot.It contains enable proxy and disable proxy.